paolajuarezgomez/COA_USECASE/README.md

 * a recomended terraform demo template
 * abstracting terraform configuration
 * best practices around: code, project structure, data structures, optional configuration, functions and many more
-* we'll drive you through a few operations scenarios use-cases that cover both IaC and configuration management.
+* we'll drive you through a few operations scenarios use-cases that cover both IaC and configuration management
+* How to use terraform modules

 ## Demo environment arhitecture diagram